Construction Accident Attorney in Baton Rouge

 Caught-In or Between Accidents

 Caught-in or between accidents happen when a person is caught in or between tools, machinery, or building materials and is injured as a result.
 These accidents can happen when workers are operating heavy construction vehicles such as street pavers, or when they are working in structures that are not secure and walls cave in.
 Sometimes, caught-in or between accidents can occur when a person is working in a trench with piping and the dirt on either side caves in.
-Regardless of the reason for your accident, if you suffered a caught-in or between incident at a construction site, we can help.
+Regardless of the reason for your accident, if you suffered a caught-in or between incident at a construction site, we want to help.

 If workers aren’t careful, they can be struck by a variety of different tools or materials at a construction site.
 Cranes and rigging comprise the majority of struck-by accidents.
 Sometimes individuals can also be struck by boards that are being carried by others, or struck by vehicles at the construction site.
 Nail guns also present the danger of a struck-by accident.
 It is very important that all construction workers wear hard hats when on-site and that they are educated as to the dangers of struck-by incidents.